CliffordEdewor/agentic-ai-security-bedrock-strands/README.md

 https://github.com/CliffordEdewor/secure-mcp-agent-integration.git

 ## 📚 Use Case
-This project demonstrates applied security engineering for production-oriented Agentic AI architectures, combining authenticated API access, secure agent-to-tool communication, and cloud-native runtime controls.
-The security patterns are applicable to enterprise, hybrid IT/OT, and critical-infrastructure environments.
+This project demonstrates applied security engineering for production-oriented Agentic AI architectures, combining identity-based authentication, controlled agent-to-tool communication, and cloud-native runtime controls.

+The security patterns demonstrated are applicable to enterprise, hybrid IT/OT, and critical-infrastructure environments where identity, controlled system integration, and runtime observability are important security requirements.

 ## 📄 License
 This project is provided for demonstration and portfolio purposes, showcasing applied implementation of secure Agentic AI systems.